🇺🇸

 Is it safe to travel to the United States?

-Do I need a visa for the United States?
+Do I need a visa to visit the United States for tourism?

-How expensive is a trip to the US?
+How expensive is the United States for tourists?

 Ready for United States?